achariam/achariam.github.com/red-dot.md

   </figcaption>
 </figure>

 In horology watchmakers use color as a tool to differentiate between editions and various releases constantly.
 Industrial designer and long time Ive collaborator, Marc Newson, has created several watches that Ive has drawn inspiration from for the Apple Watch.
-Newson's Hemipode watch also features red caps, adorned on secondary buttons.
+Newson's Hemipode Watch also features red caps, adorned on secondary buttons.

 <figure class="inline">
   <img src="/assets/img/red-dot/hemipode.jpg" alt="Hemipode Watch"/>